How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 Explaining why I am politically correct and not just another nationalist from the area…

 It is time to talk adequately about the role of the Hungarians in the wars against the Ottoman Empire before 1526, according to the significance of their efforts.
-It was not just Hungary on stake but western civilization, too.
+It was not just Hungary at stake but western civilization, too.

 Simply put: there would be no paprika, no goulash, no Hungarian football nor Hungarian heritage whatsoever to talk of; and who knows what would have happened to the Renaissance in Italy and with the economic and spiritual development of western Europe without those very events that are being omitted from history books.